fbpx

 Can I use an iPhone for this class?

-Students must use a computer or tablet to view the certification class.
+Students must use a computer or tablet to take the IICRC WRT certification class.
+The IICRC does not allow students to take the class on a phone.

 When and how do I take the WRT exam?